elated-sawyer/WALL-E/README.md

 ## Overview

-WALL-E is a cutting-edge project that leverages rule learning to align Large Language Models (LLMs) with dynamic environment dynamics, enhancing their performance as world models for model-based agents.
-By integrating learned rules, WALL-E bridges the gap between the inherent knowledge of LLMs and the specific requirements of various environments, resulting in more accurate state predictions and optimized action sequences.
+WALL-E is a cutting-edge project that leverages rule learning to align Large Language Models (LLMs) with environment dynamics, enhancing their performance as world models for model-based agents.
+By integrating learned rules, WALL-E bridges the gap between the inherent knowledge of LLMs and various environments, resulting in more accurate state predictions and optimized action sequences.

 ## Demo Release